 Proposed Text Change:

-1. Proposed Text Change for “35.9.2.1 Latency sensitive traffic differentiation”
+1. Proposed Text Change for “3.4 Abbreviations and acronyms”

+TGbe editor: please insert the following acronym definition:

+KPI Key Performance Indicator

+2. Proposed Text Change for “4.5.6.3 Support for predictable latency”

-TGbe editor: please insert the following paragraphs in 35.9.2.1 Latency sensitive traffic differentiation (CID 14072)
+TGbe editor: please insert the following paragraphs in 4.5.6.3 Support for predictable latency (CID 14072)

-An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce a criterion for differentiating the latency sensitive traffic by containing a Latency Sensitive Traffic Criterion element in transmitted Beacon frames, Probe Response frames, and (Re)Association Response frames, and other management frames.
-A non-AP EHT STA identifies latency sensitive traffic according to the criterion indicated in the most recently received Latency Sensitive Traffic Criterion element.
-A traffic stream is identified as latency sensitive traffic if the following conditions are met:
+An EHT AP that has dot11ExtendedEstimatedServiceParametersImplemented equal to true may announce current support for latency sensitive traffic by containing a Latency Sensitive Traffic KPI element in transmitted Beacon frames, Probe Response frames, and (Re)Association Response frames, and other management frames.
+A non-AP EHT STA identifies the support of its associated AP for latency sensitive traffic according to the thresholds indicated in the most recently received Latency Sensitive Traffic KPI element.
+A traffic stream with a stringent requirement for predictable latency is identified as a supported latency sensitive traffic if the following conditions are met for any Latency Sensitive Traffic KPI subfield of the Latency Sensitive Traffic KPI List field in the Latency Sensitive Traffic KPI element:

-The direction for the traffic stream is the same as the direction indicated in the Direction subfield of the Latency Sensitive Traffic Criterion Control field of Latency Sensitive Traffic Criterion element.
+The direction for the traffic stream is the same as the direction indicated in the Direction subfield of the Latency Sensitive Traffic KPI Control field of Latency Sensitive Traffic KPI element.

-The delay bound for the traffic stream is less than or equal to the threshold for delay bound indicated in the Threshold for Delay Bound field of Latency Sensitive Traffic Criterion element.
+The MSDU delivery ratio for the traffic stream is more than or equal to 95% and less than or equal to the KPI for MSDU delivery ratio indicated in the valid value for the KPI for MSDU Delivery Ratio subfield of the Latency Sensitive Traffic KPI subfield if present.

-The MSDU delivery ratio for the traffic stream is larger than or equal to the threshold for MSDU delivery ratio indicated in the Threshold for MSDU Delivery Ratio field of Latency Sensitive Traffic Criterion element if present.
+The delay threshold for the traffic stream is more than or equal to the delay KPI indicated in the Delay KPI subfield of the Latency Sensitive Traffic KPI subfield and less than or equal to the maximum valid value of the Delay KPI subfield of the Latency Sensitive Traffic KPI subfield.

-Otherwise it is not identified as latency sensitive traffic.
+Otherwise it is not identified as a supported latency sensitive traffic.

-2. Proposed Text Change for “9.4.2 Elements”
+3. Proposed Text Change for “9.4.2 Elements”